vdsabev/var/README.md

 But what about different environments:

       "sessionSecret": {
-        "development": "my secret key",
+        "development": "not so secret",
         "required": true
       }

-This sets a default value in development, but throws an error if **sessionSecret** is not defined in the production configuration.
-Failing to do so often results in the encryption algorithm failing.
+Your session encryption algorithm would fail if you didn't pass a valid value to it.
+This sets a default value in development, but throws an error if `sessionSecret` is not defined in other environments.

-You can use anything for an environment name, except **type**, **default** and **required**:
+You can use anything as an environment name, except `type`, `default` and `required`:

       "logLevel": {
         "development": 3,
         "test": 2,
+        "staging": 1,
         "production": 1,
         "default": 0
       }